aziflaj/aziflaj.github.io/_posts/2015-10-04-popmovies-my-next-android-app.md

 ---
 layout:     post
-title:      PopMovies: my next Android app
+title:      PopMovies - my next Android app
-date:       2015-10-05
+date:       2015-10-04
 summary:    A couple of months ago I took a course in Udacity called "Developing Android Apps".
 It is developed by Google and it's the first part of the Android Nanodegree at Udacity.
 The final project was building a cloud-connected app to allow users to discover the most popular movies playing, a really good experience.
 tags:       [android, ionic, kotlin, google, udacity]
 ---

 A couple of months ago I took a course in Udacity called "[Developing Android Apps](https://www.udacity.com/course/developing-android-apps--ud853)".
 It is developed by Google and it's the first part of the [Android Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801) at Udacity.
 The final project was building a cloud-connected app to allow users to discover the most popular movies playing, a really good experience.